CodeYourFuture/GitHomeworkFixErrors/homework.md

 What happens when you `fork` a repository?

-You make a copy of it, so you can freely experiment with changes without affecting the original project.
+You make a copy of it on your own remote repo branch, so you can freely experiment with changes without affecting the original project.

 ## Question 10